nicolasfara/presentation-2024-acsos-multi-tier-field-based-applications/presentation-2024-acsos-multi-tier-field-based-applications.typ

 #slide(title: "Experimental setup")[
   We setup #underline[three] incremental complex self-organising behaviours:

-  1. *Gradient*: computation of the distances from a source to all the other devies
+  1. *Gradient*: computation of the distances from a source to all the other devices
   2. *SCR*: an implementation of the _self-organising coordination regions_ pattern for splitting the network into sub-regions for handling problems in sub-spaces
-  3. *Rescue scenario*: a city event scenario where people participate into the event and when an emergency occurs, a rescue team intervenes to help the people
+  3. *Rescue scenario*: a city event scenario where people participate in the event and when an emergency occurs, a rescue team intervenes to help the people
 ]

 #slide(title: "Results: gradient convergence")[